Myanmar (Burma)

 ANALYSIS:

 Impunity for past atrocities has enabled the military to continue committing widespread and systematic human rights violations and abuses against civilians, particularly those from ethnic minority populations and those who are perceived as unsupportive of the junta.
-Operation 1027 is the most significant challenge to the junta since the coup and has prompted an intensification of indiscriminate, disproportionate and targeted attacks on civilians.
+Operation 1027 is the most significant challenge the junta has faced since the coup and has prompted an intensification of indiscriminate, disproportionate and targeted attacks on civilians.
+Some EROs have allegedly perpetrated human rights abuses, creating further protection risks.
+Military forces perpetrated pervasive sexual and gender-based violence during the Rohingya clearance operations and have continued this pattern of abuse against those perceived as resisting the junta.
+The Rohingya remain at heightened risk of recurrent atrocities, including genocide, due to the junta intentionally stoking inter-communal tensions, as well as targeting by other armed groups.
+Forced conscription threatens populations with further abuse, especially ethnic minority groups.

 The coup, ongoing hostilities and a lack of trust complicate the prospects for the safe, dignified and voluntary repatriation of Rohingya refugees from Bangladesh.